eigenhombre/eigenhombre.github.com/_posts/2013-07-07-validating-the-genome-decoder.md

     cd /tmp/sacCer3_fasta
     for f in *.fa; do diff $f /tmp/decoded/$f; done

 No output -- it succeeded!
-This builds some confidence that we didn't screw anything up in the decoder.
+This builds more confidence that we didn't screw anything up in the decoder.
+(There are also a few other hard-coded unit tests in `test_core.clj`.)

 Comparing file sizes, the FASTA files are about 4 times larger than the original 2bit file.
 If you tar and compress both versions, the